 At the end of each contest some of you may have some strong opinions about the process and your adjudicator, Contest Manager and contest facilities.
-It is critical to the process that you fill out the "Form for Directors to Evaluate the Contest."
+It is critical to the process that you fill out the "EVALUATION FORM for Play Directors."
 They can be found on the UIL website at each contest level and under "Resources and Forms."
 It is only through constructive criticism from the directors that our adjudicators and Contest Managers can be made aware of what they are doing.